 All you are required to do is follow the 3 simple steps mentioned below:

-Step 1: Going in for the Advanced Video Recovery feature
+Step 1: Going in for the Enhanced Recovery feature

-To begin with, you will have to select the Advanced Video Recovery option.
+To begin with, you will have to select the Enhanced Recovery option.
 This can be done in either of these 2 ways:

 After launching this feature, the following prompt will appear, briefing you about the feature's operations.
 It is a smart scan and it allows you to merge video fragments, Hence, this will take more time to complete the scan.
 After confirming your choice, click on "Start".